nmikstas/star_wars_arcade_main_pcb/README.md

 # star_wars_arcade_main_pcb
 The source files for the reproduction of the 1983 Star Sars Arcade main PCB.
 The PCB is designed with Kicad.
-This project has not yet been tested.
+This project is complete and the PCB is verified working!

 # Folder Structure
 * BOM - Bill of materials for the main PCB